You may wonder what the difference is between a Past Track (passive) and Real Time GPS tracking device. If so, you are

 to list here, but the use of GPS trackers is invaluable.

 On the other hand, if the tracking devices are being used to track the movements of a person or object, a past track GPS device like the Tracking Key is a less expensive alternative that is within

 reach of most individuals.
-These GPS Devices can be hidden in the car for up to three days of
+These devices can be hidden in the car for up to three days of

 recording, and then plugged into a computer's USB port for reading.